jai38/jai38/README.md

 <br />

 ## I'm a third year Software Engineer & a Web-developer
-- 🔭 I’m currently in Internship at [Mysiteapp](https://www.mysiteapp.co/home.html)
+- 🔭 I’m currently in Internship at [Material Depot](https://materialdepot.in/)
 - 🌱 I’m currently learning DSA, Python and Dynamic Programming
 - 👯 I’m looking to collaborate on any node packages
 - 🔥 I'm best at handling backend of website